 NOTE: Any user who was granted the role of Application Reviewer only (not a Supervisor or Monitor), will see this current/archived application detail screen immediately upon logging in to Charter.Tools.

 All pertinent application details, such as application reference number, school information, contact person, date, and status are displayed.
-Additionally, action icons
+Additionally, a vertical toolbar

 Action buttons are a common feature in the Charter.Tools' user interface.
-When you hover your mouse above any action button, a callout will popup with a short caption that describes the action the button will perform.
+When you hover your mouse above any action button, a tooltip will appear with a short caption that describes the action the button will perform.

 When you select an application to review by clicking on the Evaluate Application action button, the following information is presented.

-The next screen shot is a condensed view of one of the application's sections (Curriculum Plan in this example).
+The next screen shot is a condensed view of one of the application's sections.

 All sections have a similar structure and include the following (from top to bottom).